These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Cosy imagery, a wlw romance and the found family trope.
 Everything I love in a book.
 And as if that's not enough, Legends and Latte's has a compelling mystery to solve.

-Legends and Lattes is bookish equivalent of a steaming hot mug of coffee.
-The perfect book to curl up on the sofa with in Autumn or Winter.
+Legends and Lattes is the bookish equivalent of a steaming hot mug of coffee.
+The perfect book to curl up on the sofa in Autumn or Winter.

 23. The Atlas Six by Olivie Blake